 Strachur Golf Club.
 Instituted 1896.
 There appear to have been three distinct phases in the life of his club.
 The first took place on a 9-hole course on the farm of Craigenevar fifteen minutes from the pier.
-Little more was heard until 1906, when a new club was formed, using the same land as originally.
-Again, little was heard until 1913, when a new course at a different location was opened at Balliemeanoch.
+Little more was heard until 1906, when a new club was formed, with a course at Balliemeanoch Farm.
+In 1913 a course was opened again at Balliemeanoch, and what happened between 1906 and 1913 is a mystery, but obviously, the club must have folded sometime between these years.

 Oban Times July 18th, 1896